 We believe in a world with a closed loop; a future where e-waste is reduced thanks to long-lasting products which are continuously reused and recycled.
-Thus, once resources enter our economic system, they will be kept on their highest value for as long as possible and freed for new applications once a product cannot be repaired anymore. .
+Once resources enter our economic system, they should be kept at their highest value for as long as possible and freed for new applications once a product cannot be repaired anymore.
 We’re moving one step closer to a circular economy by encouraging the reuse and repair of our phones, researching electronics recycling options and reducing electronic waste worldwide.

 Every year, consumers discard millions of mobile phones, and we’re constantly encouraged to upgrade our devices.
 Many of these phones are recycled under dangerous working conditions or end up in landfills in countries lacking a proper recycling infrastructure.
 In Europe, only between 12-15% are estimated to be properly recycled.
 The rest lies forgotten in a drawer, never even getting the chance to be reused or recycled.

 We believe in a circular economy that is not only closing the loop for materials but that is inclusive and also contributes to the livelihoods of those in need.